kwiest/resume/resume.md

 ## Background

-I am a software developer, the Director of Football Operations at the University of Oregon, a certified high school math teacher, and a life-long learner.
+I the Director of Football Operations at the University of Oregon, a software developer, a certified high school math teacher, and a life-long learner.

-I am very proud to have played a role in helping the Oregon Ducks win 3 outright conference championships, and be the only team in the nation to play in 4 consecutive BCS Bowl Games, including the National Championship game in 2011.

-I have been fortunate enough to work under the 2 most decorated coaches in Oregon history, including one who is rightfully credited with revolutionizing the game.

-3 years ago, while working for various football camps I saw the need for simple online registration and camp mangement software and started [Camp Registration Systems, LLC](https://campregistrationsystems.com).
-Camp Registration Systems is now responsible for all camps at the University of Oregon as well as the [Manning Passing Academy](http://manningpassingacademy.com) and has processed over $3,600,000 in online transactions.
+5 years ago, while working for various football camps I saw the need for simple online registration and camp mangement software and started [Camp Registration Systems, LLC](https://campregistrationsystems.com).
+Camp Registration Systems is now responsible for all camps at the University of Oregon as well as the [Manning Passing Academy](http://manningpassingacademy.com) and has processed over $5,800,000 in online transactions.

-Since starting work with Ruby and Rails a little over 3 years ago, I have become increasingly interested in programming, and open source software.
+Since starting work with Ruby and Rails a little over 5 years ago, I have become increasingly interested in programming, and open source software.
 I hope that I have more time in the future to contribute my own code to open source projects.